Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Climate-data application

 We also considered the map coefficients $\bz^\star = \pmap(\by^\star)$ discussed in Sections \ref{sec:invertiblemap} and \ref{sec:spatialinference}, using the map obtained by fitting \texttt{nonlinear} to the first $n=97$ replicates as training data.
-In Figure \ref{fig:precip_coef}, the map coefficients for a held-out test field appeared roughly iid standard Gaussian, with sample autocorrelations near zero (not shown).
-Figure \ref{fig:precipcoef} also illustrates that the map coefficients offer similar properties for non-Gaussian fields as principal-component scores do for Gaussian settings.
+In Figure \ref{fig:precip_coef}, the map coefficients for a held-out test field appeared roughly i.i.d.\ standard Gaussian, with sample autocorrelations near zero (not shown).
+Figure \ref{fig:precipcoef} illustrates that the map coefficients offer similar properties for non-Gaussian fields as principal-component scores do for Gaussian settings.
 For example, the medians of the posterior distributions of the $d_i$ (see \eqref{eq:nigpost}) decreased rapidly as a function of $i$, which means that the map coefficients early in the maximin ordering captured much more (nonlinear) variation than later-ordered coefficients (see, e.g., \eqref{eq:invmap} and \eqref{eq:detmap}).
 Further, we computed the map coefficients for all 98 replicates for July 2--30 (still based on the posterior map trained on July 1 data), and the lag-1 autocorrelation over time between map coefficients also decreased with $i$.
 Specifically, while most of the first 100 were greater than 0.2, many later autocorrelations were negligible; this indicates that a spatio-temporal analysis could proceed by fitting a simple (linear) autoregressive model over time to only the first $k$, say, map coefficients, while treating the remaining $N-k$ coefficients as independent over time.
+As shown in Appendix \ref{app:recon}, the \texttt{nonlinear} map coefficients strongly outperformed standard linear principal components in terms of dimension reduction and reconstruction of the Americas climate fields.